Narcasung/mpv-scripts/README.md

 # auto4k.lua

-Script to remember Anime4k (https://github.com/bloc97/Anime4K) status by generating and reading a log file in mpv config's folder.
+Script to remember Anime4K (https://github.com/bloc97/Anime4K) status by generating and reading a log file.

-* Can apply and remember Anime4k mode to a single file or a whole playlist.
+* Can apply and remember Anime4K mode to a file or a whole playlist.
-* Once an unrecognized file loads, a prompt will ask if you want to use Anime4k for the file/playlist.
+* Once an unrecognized file loads, a menu will ask if you want to use Anime4K for the file/playlist.
-* Includes a custom menu to check the active mode and change it.
+* Includes a bindable menu to check the active mode and change it.
+* Can disable logging.
+While it removes most of the script's features, it's still useful to check the current Anime4K mode.

 ## Install